VanshikaTanwar/Analog_multiplier/README.md

 # Four-Quadrant Analog Multiplier
-This repository presents the design of Four-Quadrant Analog Multiplier implemented using Synopsys Custom Compiler Tool in 28nm Technology .
+This repository presents the design of Four-Quadrant Analog Multiplier implemented using Synopsys Custom Compiler Tool in 28nm Technology.

 </p>
 <p align="center">